-If this is your first time in a Medicare-Medicaid Plan, you can keep seeing the doctors you go to now for 180 days.
-If you changed to Aetna Better Health Premier Plan MMAI from a different Medicare-Medicaid Plan, you can keep seeing the doctors you go to now for 90 days.
-There are special circumstances when you may see your doctors longer.
+If this is your first time in a Medicare-Medicaid Plan, you can keep using the doctors you use now for 180 days.
+If you changed to Aetna Better Health Premier Plan MMAI from a different Medicare-Medicaid Plan, you can keep using the doctors you use now for 90 days.
+There are special circumstances when you may go to your doctors longer.
 Call your assigned case manager or Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week for more information.

-After the case management team contacts you, they can assist you in coordinating all your care and services, you will need to see doctors and other providers in the Aetna Better Health Premier Plan MMAI network.
+After the case management team contacts you, they can assist you in coordinating all your care and services, you will need to use doctors and other providers in the Aetna Better Health Premier Plan MMAI network.
 A network provider is a provider who works with the health plan.
-See Chapter 3 for more information on getting care.
+Refer to Chapter 3 for more information on getting care.